THEFZNKHAN/noteshub/README.md

-# NoteHub
+# NotesHub

-NoteHub is a React application that allows users to store their notes on the cloud.
+NotesHub is a React application that allows users to store their notes on the cloud.
 Users can create an account and log in to access their notes, which can be added, updated, and deleted as needed.
 This app provides a convenient and secure way to store and manage notes, making it easy to access them from anywhere with an internet connection.

 ## Features